ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 The stack that was described above will be deployed to both clouds according to the design principles.
 In line with the design principles, choices were made to integrate with different managed services, as long as the same developer experience in the cluster is maintained.

-## Architectural components for k8s setup
+## Architectural components for kuberentes setup

 From an architectural perspective, both setups are very similar and highly specific to the cloud of choice at the same time.